Cloudera Impala Frequently Asked Questions

 - Does your table consist of many small data files?
 Impala works most efficiently with data files in the multi-megabyte range; Parquet, a format optimized for data warehouse-style queries, uses large files (originally 1 GB, now 256 MB in Impala 2.0 and higher) with a block size matching the file size.
 Use the DESCRIBE FORMATTED table_name statement in impala-shell to see where the data for a table is located, and use the hadoop fs -ls or hdfs dfs -ls Unix commands to see the files and their sizes.
 If you have thousands of small data files, that is a signal that you should consolidate into a smaller number of large files.
 Use an INSERT ...
 SELECT statement to copy the data to a new table, reorganizing into new data files as part of the process.
 Prefer to construct large data files and import them in bulk through the LOAD DATA or CREATE EXTERNAL TABLE statements, rather than issuing many INSERT ...
 VALUES statements; each INSERT ...
 VALUES statement creates a separate tiny data file.
 If you have thousands of files all in the same directory, but each one is megabytes in size, consider using a partitioned table so that each partition contains a smaller number of files.
 See the following point for more on partitioning.

 - If your data is easy to group according to time or geographic region, have you partitioned your table based on the corresponding columns such as YEAR, MONTH, and/or DAY?
 Partitioning a table based on certain columns allows queries that filter based on those same columns to avoid reading the data files for irrelevant years, postal codes, and so on.
 (Do not partition down to too fine a level; try to structure the partitions so that there is still sufficient data in each one to take advantage of the multi-megabyte HDFS block size.)
-See Partitioning for details.
+See Partitioning for Impala Tables for details.

 Why does my SELECT statement fail?